nacopapa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 101-natural.c program prints the natural numbers below 10 that are multipes of 3 or 5, we get 3,5,6 an 9

 The 102-fibonacci.c program prints the first 50 fibonacci numbers, starting with 1 and 2 followed by a new line

+The 104-fibonacci.c program nds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.